MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose.md

 Following are some web services backend use cases for you to explore:

-- [LAMP](./general-purpose-lamp.md): the archetypal model of web service stacks, has many different uses from managing friends lists to storing in-game chat conversations to multiplayer matchmaking and more!
+- [LAMP](./general-purpose-lamp.md): the archetypal model of web service stacks, has many different uses from managing friends lists to storing in-game chat conversations to enabling multiplayer matchmaking and more!